 - Frost’s Information Security Program uses a variety of safeguards to protect the confidentiality, integrity and availability of information.
 The system uses a formal set of industry standards to protect data, and the Frost Information Security program’s Information Security Standards are reviewed, updated and re-approved annually.

 - Frost has an Enterprise Information Security (EIS) department, which has day-to-day responsibility for the Information Security Program.
-The EIS department consists of 18 full-time security professionals who work with Frost’s Information Technology, Internal Audit, and Line-of-Business departments to implement the program
+The EIS department consists of security professionals who work with Frost’s Information Technology, Internal Audit, and Line-of-Business departments to implement the program

 - Frost routinely works with contracted security professionals to test our network infrastructure.
 These professionals will continue to apply specialized information security skills and other resources as necessary.